 A content repository is a store of digital content with an associated set of data management, search and access methods allowing application-independent access to the content rather like a digital library, but with the ability to store and modify content in addition to searching and retrieving.
-The sensenet Content Repository (SNCR) forms the technical underpinning of sensenet.
-It gives structure to unstructured content as the logical storage facility.
+The sensenet Content Repository (SNCR) creates the technical underpinning of sensenet.
+It gives a structure to the unstructured content as the logical storage facility.
 It is the container of content (individual blocks of information) that also provides the service layer to manipulate (add, copy, move, delete, etc.) it.

 The Content Repository provides services to end users for managing content.
 It has the following features: